-Calmness of partially perturbed linear systems with an application to interior point methods
+Calmness of partially perturbed linear systems with an application to the central path

 M.J.
 Cánovas, J.A.J.
 Hall, M.A.
 López and J. Parra

-Key words: Calmness, local error bounds, variational analysis, linear programming, feasible set mapping, interior point methods.
+Key words: Calmness, local error bounds, linear programming, feasible set mapping, interior point methods.